-Estrogen receptor is a specialized type of protein that allows a cell to respond to the hormone estrogen.
-After the estrogen receptor protein is made, it stays in the nucleus of the cell.
-Estrogen hormone that enters the cell can change the behavior of the cell by activating the estrogen receptor.
+Estrogen receptor (ER) is a specialized type of protein that allows a cell to respond to the hormone estrogen.
+After the ER protein is made, it stays in the nucleus of the cell.
+The estrogen hormone that enters the cell can change the behavior of the cell by activating the ER.

-Not all cells make estrogen receptor.
-Cells that normally make estrogen receptor are found in the breast, ovaries, uterus, and cervix.
-Some types of cancer including those of the breast, ovary, uterus, and cervix also make estrogen receptor.
+Not all cells make ER.
+Cells that normally make ER are found in the breast, ovaries, uterus, and cervix.
+Some types of cancer including those of the breast, ovary, uterus, and cervix also make ER.

-Pathologists can perform a test called immunohistochemistry to see if a group of cells are making the estrogen receptor.
-Cells that make estrogen receptor will be called positive or reactive while those that do not will be called negative or non-reactive.
+Pathologists can perform a test called immunohistochemistry to see if a group of cells are making the ER.
+Cells that make ER will be called positive or reactive while those that do not will be called negative or non-reactive.

-Pathologists test all breast cancers to see if the tumour cells are making estrogen receptor.
-This test is performed because tumour cells that make estrogen receptor require the action of the estrogen hormone to help them grow.
+Pathologists test all breast cancers to see if the tumour cells are making ER.
+This test is performed because tumour cells that make ER require the action of the estrogen hormone to help them grow.

-Why is this important?
-A patient with an estrogen receptor producing breast cancer is more likely to benefit from hormone blocking medications.
-The response to the medication depends on the amount of estrogen receptor being produced.
-Tumours with higher levels of estrogen receptor are more dependent on estrogen for growth and respond best to treatment.
+A patient with an ER producing breast cancer is more likely to benefit from hormone-blocking medications.
+The response to the medication depends on the amount of ER being produced.
+Tumours with higher levels of ER are more dependent on estrogen for growth and respond best to treatment.